-Homeowners accept tile in the kitchen and bathroom.
+Homeowners readily accept ceramic, porcelain, and stone tile in the kitchen and bathroom.
 With its durability and zero-maintenance nature, ceramic tile was practically made for kitchens.
-And tile lends itself well to bathrooms since tile performs better than many other flooring materials in high-moisture environments.
-Tile, too, works great in entryways and mudrooms, because tile cleans up so easily.
+And tile lends itself well to bathrooms since tile performs better than most other flooring materials in high-moisture environments.
+Tile, too, works great in entryways and mudrooms, because it cleans up so easily.

 But there are reasons to rethink this:

 - Radiant heating.
 Ceramic tile is the perfect surface for installing electric heating mats to make a floor that oozes warmth underfoot.

 - New tile styles.
 New types of tile, especially porcelains, can create an amazingly warm and friendly tone in a bedroom.
 Some porcelain tiles, for example, can masterfully mimic the look of wood, cork, or bamboo.

 - Low maintenance.
 Tile flooring is a good alternative to carpet or wood because it's low maintenance and easy to clean.

 Ceramic vs. Porcelain vs. Stone Tiles

 Considerable confusion exists over what constitutes "ceramic" tile.
 Technically, the term refers to any type of tile made from clay shaped into thin tiles.
 By this definition, porcelains and terra cotta can be seen as types of ceramic tile, although there are some people who insist on viewing them as separate types of building materials.
 But ceramic tile retailers do not particularly distinguish between different types of tile, offering traditional ceramic tile, terra cotta, porcelains, and even natural stone tiles under the general title of "ceramic" tile.
 Therefore, all forms of clay and stone tile can be considered together when it comes to the use of these products in bedrooms.
 All have similar merits when it comes to using them as flooring materials for bedrooms.